Nell Gwyn: Actress

 Whatever her first role as an actress may have been, it is evident that she had become a more prominent actress by 1665.
-It is around this time when she is first mentioned in Pepys' diary, specifically on Monday 3 April 1665, while attending a play, where the description 'pretty, witty Nell' is first recorded.
-This unusual use of only her first name would imply that Gwyn had made herself known both on the stage and off as her celebrity status started to emerge.
-Her first recorded appearance on-stage was in March 1665, in John Dryden's heroic drama The Indian Emperour, playing Cydaria, daughter of Moctezuma and love interest to Cortez, played by her real-life lover Charles Hart.
+It is around this time when she is first mentioned in Samuel Pepys' diary, specifically on 3 April 1665, while attending a play, where the description "pretty, witty Nell" is first recorded.
+This unusual use of only her first name implies that Gwyn had made herself known both on the stage and off as her celebrity status started to emerge.
+Her first recorded appearance onstage was in March 1665, in John Dryden's heroic drama The Indian Emperour, playing Cydaria, daughter of Moctezuma and love interest to Cortez, played by her real-life lover Charles Hart.

-However, Pepys, whose diary usually has great things to say about Gwyn, was displeased with her performance in this same part two years later: "...to the King's playhouse, and there saw 'The Indian Emperour;' where I find Nell come again, which I am glad of; but was most infinitely displeased with her being put to act the Emperour's daughter; which is a great and serious part, which she do most basely."
+Pepys, whose diary usually has great things to say about Gwyn, was displeased with her performance in this same part two years later: "to the King's playhouse, and there saw 'The Indian Emperour'; where I find Nell come again, which I am glad of; but was most infinitely displeased with her being put to act the Emperour's daughter; which is a great and serious part, which she do most basely".

-Gwyn herself seems to agree that drama did not suit her, to judge from the lines she was later made to say in the epilogue to a Robert Howard drama:
+Gwyn seems to have agreed that drama did not suit her, judging by the lines she was later made to say in the epilogue to a Robert Howard drama: